 Final return.
 Check this box if this is a final return because the trust has terminated.
-Also, check the "Final K-1" box at the top of the Schedule K-1 (Form 1041).
+If the trust or beneficiary's interest in the trust has terminated, check the "Final K-1" box at the top of the Schedule K-1 (Form 1041).

 Amended return.
-If you are filing an amended 2004 Form 5227, check the "Amended return" box.
+If you are filing an amended 2005 Form 5227, check the "Amended return" box.
 Complete the entire return and correct the appropriate lines with the new information.
 On an attachment, explain the reason for the changes and identify the lines and amounts being changed.